jaimiles23/Multiplication-Medley/README.md

 ## Major changes to implement
 ![](https://user-images.githubusercontent.com/50056791/87263220-52ef8980-c471-11ea-92f0-a5d1ac830eda.gif)

-I have a daunting backlog of features and qol improvements saved to my desktop.
-Let's ignore those and focus on these major changes to implement.
+I have a daunting backlog of features and quality of life improvements saved to my desktop.
+I will ignore those and instead focus on implementing the following major changes.

 ### Re-structure wrong_quest_by_date dict.
 Multiplication Medley saves the times tables that users answer incorrectly in the `wrong_quest_by_date` dictionary, a session attribute.
 The abstract data structure is shown below.